Fortune Cookie Friday: A Waiting Game

-On top of that, I’ve been busting my butt to get various illustrations and my second draft of my book done knowing that there is a possibility that no one will see them.
+On top of that, I’ve been busting my butt to get various illustrations and my second draft of my book done, knowing that there is a possibility that no one will see them.
 I usually create to liberate my soul.
 All the ideas that jumble around in my head want to get out, and I enjoy watching them become tangible.
-But now I wish for more than just the release.
+But now, I wish for more than just the release.
 I want others to find joy in the words I write and the pictures I draw.
 It also wouldn’t hurt to make a few dollars from my efforts.
 A girl’s gotta eat.

-I looked at my book and question if all the time I spent on it was for naught.
+I looked at my book and questioned if all the time I spent on it was for naught.
 Publishing takes a while, and even though I have come a long way in the eight months since the initial spark took hold in the recesses of my mind, it is still a long road ahead.
 I still need to have it critiqued, then send it off to agents (if it doesn’t require another draft) and wait some more.
-That is just the beginning of what could easily take three-plus years before it hits a bookstore if it hits a bookstore at all.
+That is just the beginning of what could easily take three-plus years before it hits a bookstore, if it hits a bookstore at all.
 Hobbling on crutches doesn’t help with the waiting process.

 So what now?
 What am I supposed to do with all of this?
 I feel like I’ve cooked a fantastic meal for a party that no one plans to attend.
 Now I’m staring at all this food and thinking, “Any minute now; someone will ring the bell.”

 This fortune meant something entirely different to me earlier in the week than it does now.
 I initially considered writing about preparation from a scouting point of view—“always be prepared.”
 Now, I look at it as a waiting game.
 I’ve got all my nifty gear, and I’ve completed training, but all my hiking plans are canceled until further notice.